Clown Gym is currently on summer break. We will return in September!

 The first year was a collaborative, member-sourced experiment in play.
 Julia led most of the classes, in addition to introducing lots of guest teachers from a wide range of backgrounds and pedagogies.
 The second year was primarily led by Joe Galan-Kaiser, a clown with years of improvisation experience, who focused on developing new performance material with members.
 Julia returned for the third year, introducing new pedagogy learned from her training with Philippe Gaulier and in graduate school at the Academy for Classical Acting.
 Clown Gym continues to build a thriving learning environment and community.

-Join us for an exciting fourth season!
+Join us for an exciting fifth season!

 Julia is an actor, clown, teacher, and community builder.
 In 2014 she founded Clown Gym as well as "An Unapologetic Mess: a clown show!", a monthly mess at the People’s Improv Theatre, sharing her own work and mentoring emerging artists.
 She completed an MFA from Shakespeare Theatre Company’s Academy for Classical Acting, and has studied with some of the most prestigious clown teachers in the world including Philippe Gaulier and Chris Bayes, with whom she completed a pedagogical apprenticeship.
 Julia is an improvisor, and trained with the People's Improv Theater’s Improv Program.
 She's a member of the Funny School of Good Acting's Commedia Company, is an adjunct faculty member at Pace University, and is a proud member of Actor’s Equity.
 Julia believes theatre, especially theatrical clown, is a powerful tool to build community through shared visceral experiences.